c4c

 • Istituto Giannina Gaslini, Genova, Italy

-• Ospedale Pediatrico Bambino Gesu, Rome, Italy
+• Ospedale Pediatrico Bambino Gesu, Roma, Italy

 • Robert Bosch Gesellschaft Fur Medizinische Forschung Mbh, Stuttgart, Germany